moppedisco/blog/_posts/2013-12-18-Use-h-tags-for-semantics-not-styling.markdown

 description: Styling H-tags is tricky, master the tricks.
 ---

-In a perfect world, we would be able to say “yes” to every single client demand, every project would complete under budget in half the time and we could all ride unicorns to work in the morning.
-But the world is far from perfect and blindly saying “yes” can land us in some serious trouble.
+In a perfect world, we would be able to say “yes” to every single client demand, every project would complete under budget in half the time and we could.

 Simply disagreeing or refusing also doesn't provide any extra value to the conversation.
 As a consultant or employee, it's often our job to provide solutions and offer an outside perspective; a flat “no” doesn’t give us an opportunity to do either.